Equity and Title IX Office

 Students involved in the Title IX process are encouraged to seek support.

-- Confidential resources at the university include the Counseling Center, OASIS, the Student Health Center, and ordained chaplains in the Kay Spiritual Life Center.
+- Confidential resources at the university include the Victim Advocacy Services, Psychological Services, the Student Health Center, and ordained chaplains in the Kay Spiritual Life Center.
 Non-confidential resources include the Academic Support and Access Center, CASE (the Center for Advocacy and Student Equity), the Dean of Students office, and the AU Police Department.

 - The Office of Equity and Title IX can provide students with interim and support measures (e.g., no contact order, academic supports, housing supports, etc.).
 As needed, the office will work with the Dean of Students office to provide additional support measures.